🧩 Aggregators¶

 import torch

-# MyAggregator Implementation
+# MyAggregator Implementation (inherits from WeightAggregator for neural networks)

-class MyAggregator(Aggregator):
+class MyAggregator(WeightAggregator):

 def _aggregate(self, models):